-Multimedia data streams are transmitted in arbitrarily structured flow graphs of interconnected components.
-Ensuring a satisfying stream quality over long periods of time while using current computer and network equipment makes the reservation of resources inevitable.
-Furthermore, due to the temporal dimension of time dependent data streams, there is a need to specify and control temporal properties of streams.
+Due to the temporal dimension of time dependent data streams, there is a need to specify and control temporal properties of streams.
 Setting initial parameters like data rate or start values has to be enabled as well as scaling (i.e. changing speed or direction) at presentation time.
 The appropriate control interface in CINEMA is the media clock.
 However, an interface that only allows to handle individual data streams is insufficient.
 Due to tight relationships between different streams, they need to be grouped together and be handled as a unit.
 This facilitates the control over complex scenarios and is a prerequisite for specifying synchronization relationships between data streams.
-Especially, the latter is essential in a multimedia system where the quality of a presentation of time dependent data streams strongly depends on observing given synchronization requirements (e.g. lip synchronization of audio and video where the tolerable skew is in the range of 80 ms [13]).
+Especially, the latter is essential in a multimedia system where the quality of a presentation of time dependent data streams strongly depends on observing given synchronization requirements (e.g. lip synchronization of audio and video where the tolerable skew is in the range of 80 ms [StEn93]).
 The grouping of data streams has to be supported by concepts that are adaptive to the dynamics of interactive and cooperative multimedia applications where at any time new users enter running applications (e.g. teleconferencing) and others leave.
 In CINEMA, the means to group control interfaces, to handle them as a unit and to specify synchronization relationships is given by the concept of clock hierarchies.
-In the following, the concepts to meet the requirements are explained in detail.
+In the following, the abstractions to fulfil the requirements are explained in detail.